Associate Dean of Natural & Social Sciences Division / Professor, Biology and Health Science

 - Her research has taken her across the US from the coast of Newfoundland to the high elevations of the Rockies and Sierras.
-Her favorite place visit is a peat bog and she has traveled to the Canadian Maritimes and Iceland for large vistas with northern/artic plants and animals.
+Her favorite place to visit is a peat bog, and she has traveled to the Canadian Maritimes and Iceland for large vistas with northern/arctic plants and animals.

 - Dunlop, D. A. and G. E. Crow.
 1999.
 The taxonomy of Carex section Scirpinae (Cyperaceae).
 Rhodora 101: 163-199.

 - Dunlop, D. A. 1997.
 Taxonomic changes in Carex (section Scirpinae), Cyperaceae).
 Novon 7:355–356.